Nonhomogeneous Boundary-Value Problems for One-Dimensional Nonlinear Schr\"odinger Equations: Introduction

 Theory for the nonlinear Schr\"odinger equation in the form depicted in \eqref{half} and \eqref{finite} has seen a lot of development in the last four decades, beginning with the pioneering work of Zakharov and his collaborators \cite{ zm1974, zs1972}.
 For the most part, the mathematical theory for this equation has been concerned with either the pure initial-value problem posed on the entire real line $\R$ or the periodic initial-value problem posed on the one-dimensional torus $\T$.
 A large body of literature has been concerned with the fundamental questions of existence, uniqueness and continuous dependence of solutions corresponding to initial data drawn from Sobolev classes (again, well posedness {\it a la} Hadamard \cite{hadamard, hadamard1}).
 Some highlights of the developments are \cite{bourgain-1, bourgain-2, cfh2011, caz-weiss,gini-velo-2,gini-velo,kato-1, kato-2,tsu-1, tsu-4}, for example.
 We caution that this is only a small sample of the extant work on these problems.
 The monograph of Cazenave \cite{cazenave} provides a good entry into the literature.

-Theq study of the initial-boundary-value problems (IBVP henceforth) (\ref{half}) and (\eqref{finite}) with nonhomogeneous boundary conditions has not progressed to the same extent (cf. \cite{bc,brezis,bu1994,bu2000, bu2001, bu2005,holmer,kam,strauss,tsu-1,tsu-2,tsu-3} and the references therein).
+The study of the initial-boundary-value problems (IBVP henceforth) (\ref{half}) and (\eqref{finite}) with nonhomogeneous boundary conditions has not progressed to the same extent (see \cite{bc,brezis,bu1994,bu2000, bu2001, bu2005,holmer, holmer-2, kam,strauss,tsu-1,tsu-2,tsu-3} and more recent work on the boundary-value problems of some other dispersive equations \cite{Killip}, and the references therein).
 In this paper, the goal is to advance the study of the IBVP's (\ref{half}) and (\ref{finite}) to the same level as that obtaining for the relevant pure initial-value problems posed on all of $\R$.
 The local well-posedness theory constructed in the body of the paper is summarized in the following three theorems.
 In all of these results, we assume that the lowest order compatibility conditions

 are valid when $s > \frac12$.
 These derive simply from the requirement that the solution be continuous at the corners of the relevant space-time domain, which are $(0,0)$ for the half-line problem and $(0,0)$ and $(L,0)$ for the finite interval problem.
 This point will be elaborated at the end of the next section.
-Moreover, if $ s > 0$ is large, we need to assume that $| u |^{p-2} u$ is differentiable, which imposes a relationship between $s$ and $p$, {\it viz.}
+If $ s > 0$ is large, we need to assume that $| u |^{p-2} u$ is differentiable, a requirement that imposes a relationship between $s$ and $p$, {\it viz.}

 where $\lfloor s\rfloor$ is the largest integer less than $s$.
-Furthermore, for the convenience of our discussion on the traces of functions in $H^s( \R )$, in this paper we always implicitly assume that
+Furthermore, for the convenience of our discussion of the traces of functions in $H^s( \R )$, it is always assumed that